-- 4.5 The Capital Strategy for 2024-25 (Appendix Six) provides a high-level overview of how capital expenditure and capital financing contribute to the provision of local public services. - 4.6 The Minimum Revenue Provision Statement for 2024-25 (Appendix Seven) sets out how the amount to be put aside to repay debt used to finance capital expenditure is to be calculated. - 4.7 Historically the Council has funded all costs relating to the disposal of assets from revenue budgets.
+- 3.5 The Capital Strategy for 2024-25 (Appendix Six) provides a high-level overview of how capital expenditure and capital financing contribute to the provision of local public services. - 3.6 The Minimum Revenue Provision Statement for 2024-25 (Appendix Seven) sets out how the amount to be put aside to repay debt used to finance capital expenditure is to be calculated. - 3.7 Historically the Council has funded all costs relating to the disposal of assets from revenue budgets.
 The 2003 Capital Finance Regulations for authorities in England and Wales, allows the costs of, or costs incidental to, a disposal of an interest in land to be financed from the capital receipt (provided that for non-housing land these costs do not exceed 4% of the capital receipt arising from the disposal).
-It is intended that from 1 April 2024, eligible disposal costs relating to land will be funded from the associated capital receipt (once realised), in accordance with the Capital Finance Regulations 2003 and the CIPFA practitioners guidance for capital finance in local government.

-- 4.8 The Council and Derby City Council are engaged in a project to develop a New Waste Treatment Facility (NWTF) in Sinfin, Derby, to deal with waste that residents in Derby and Derbyshire do not recycle.
+It is intended that from 1 April 2024, eligible disposal costs relating to land will be funded from the associated capital receipt (once realised), in accordance with the Capital Finance Regulations 2003 and the CIPFA practitioners guidance for capital finance in local government. - 3.8 The Council and Derby City Council are engaged in a project to develop a New Waste Treatment Facility (NWTF) in Sinfin, Derby, to deal with waste that residents in Derby and Derbyshire do not recycle.
 As part of the settlement agreed by Cabinet in July 2023, Cabinet approved a payment of £56.930m which reflected the Council's share of the 'estimated fair value' (EFV) of the plant.
-This payment is a necessary cost attributable to bringing the waste treatment facility into use, and therefore it is proposed that this expenditure is capitalised in 2023-24. - 4.9 At the time of the settlement the funding had been set aside in Earmarked Reserves.
+This payment is a necessary cost attributable to bringing the waste treatment facility into use, and therefore it is proposed that this expenditure is capitalised in 2023-24.

+3.9 At the time of the settlement the funding had been set aside in Earmarked Reserves.
 In order to support the budget management of the Council, it is now proposed that this expenditure is capitalised in 2023-24.
 This will mean that the expenditure is funded from borrowing, which will result in an increase in the forecast Capital Financing Costs in future years.

-5 Consultation
+4 Consultation

-5.1 No consultation is required.
+4.1 No consultation is required.

-6 Alternative Options Considered
+5 Alternative Options Considered

-6.1 N/A - the Council is required to have an approved new Capital Starts Programme, and to adopt a Treasury Management Strategy, an Investment Strategy and a Capital Strategy each year.
+5.1 N/A - the Council is required to have an approved new Capital Starts Programme, and to adopt a Treasury Management Strategy, an Investment Strategy and a Capital Strategy each year.
 Not producing a Capital Programme Approvals, Treasury Management and Capital Strategies report would be contra to the Council's Financial Regulations and other legislation and statutory guidance.

-7 Implications
+6 Implications

-7.1 Appendix One sets out the relevant implications considered in the preparation of the report.
+6.1 Appendix One sets out the relevant implications considered in the preparation of the report.

-8 Background Papers
+7 Background Papers

-8.1 Not applicable.
+7.1 Not applicable.

-9 Appendices
+8 Appendices

-- 9.1 Appendix One Implications. - 9.2 Appendix Two New Capital Starts Programme for 2024-25. - 9.3 Appendix Three Planned Maintenance Programme for 2024-25.

-- 9.4 Appendix Four Treasury Management Strategy Report for 2024-25. - 9.5 Appendix Five Investment Strategy Report for 2024-25. - 9.6 Appendix Six Capital Strategy for 2024-25. - 9.7 Appendix Seven Minimum Revenue Provision Statement for 2024-25.
+- 8.1 Appendix One Implications. - 8.2 Appendix Two New Capital Starts Programme for 2024-25. - 8.3 Appendix Three Planned Maintenance Programme for 2024-25. - 8.4 Appendix Four Treasury Management Strategy Report for 2024-25. - 8.5 Appendix Five Investment Strategy Report for 2024-25. - 8.6 Appendix Six Capital Strategy for 2024-25. - 8.7 Appendix Seven Minimum Revenue Provision Statement for 2024-25.

-10 Recommendations
+9 Recommendations

-That Cabinet recommends to Council that it:
+That Council: